Branscombe is one of the most picturesque villages on England’s Jurassic Coast. Find out what there is to see and do here in this handy little guide.

 I’ve only ever had a room upgrade twice before in my life – once on the island of Hvar, Croatia and once in Sighnaghi, Georgia – so this news was rather exciting – especially when I realised that the nightly price of the room we’d been upgraded to was £135!!
 It looked like this:

-And the weekend continued with beautiful coastal walks, early morning runs, sunrises and sunsets on the beach, relaxing photo-taking wanders, hearty meals and warming fires.
+And the weekend continued with beautiful walks along the Jurassic Coast, early morning runs, sunrises and sunsets on the beach, relaxing photo-taking wanders, hearty meals and warming fires.
 If this sounds exactly like the sort of weekend you’d enjoy then read on.

 To be honest, if you’re wearing the right clothing and some comfy, sturdy boots, and you ensure that you pack a hat, scarf and gloves, you won’t feel the cold.
 And I find that visiting the coast in winter can be an exhilarating experience; one that really makes you feel alive.